adrianlimws/adrianlimws/README.md

 - Ongoing pursue for a greater purpose both professionally and spiritually.

 ### Technical Aspirations
-- Be Language Agnostic (php, python, javascript, c#, kotlin, java, lua, sql)
+- Be language agnostic by getting better with SWE Principles
 - Be a programmer first, not a frameworker
 - Write a large scale app that can benefit others in someways

 ### Currently swimming in...
-- ⚠ Arduino
+- ⚠ ArcGIS
 - ❇ SvelteKit in its awesomeness
 - ☢ Machine Learning in all its mystery and confusion
 - 🖼️ UI/UX